-- Control multiple PCs from a single keyboard, monitor and mouse. - SmartBoot feature automatically boots all machines during power up. - Mixed AT/PS2 keyboards and PS2/RS232 mice supported as standard. - Can be cascaded without limitation to provide a video switching network. - OVQ circuit ensures Optimum Video Quality even over extended distances. - Password security prevents unauthorised use. - Support for Microsoft IntelliMouse and other common wheel mice. - Remote control module for convenient operation (SV4 models). - Channel switching by front panel key, keyboard hotkey or 3 button/wheel mouse. - Automatically restores keyboard and mouse states when channel changed. - SV4 model can be controlled remotely via an RS232 serial port. - Supports high bandwidth monitors at resolutions up to 1600 x 1280 at 100Hz. - Mouse restoration functions to enable 'hot plugging' of certain systems. - Supports keyboard modes 1,2 and 3 and mouse prompt and stream modes for maximum compatibility.
+- Control multiple PCs from a single keyboard, monitor and mouse. - On-screen menu allows computers to be selected by name. - SmartBoot feature automatically boots all machines during power up. - 'Interface powered" operation AdderView draws its power from the connected PCs. - Mixed AT/PS2 keyboards and PS2/RS232 mice supported as standard. - Can be cascaded to provide a video switching network. - Password security prevents unauthorised use. - Remote control module for convenient operation. - Channel switching by on-screen display, front panel key, keyboard hotkey, or 3 button mouse. - Automatically restores keyboard and mouse states when channel changed. - Can be controlled remotely via an RS232 serial port. - Supports high bandwidth monitors at resolutions up to 1900 x 1200. - Supports keyboard modes 1,2 and 3 and mouse prompt and stream modes for maximum compatibility. - Includes screen saver, auto-scan and variable hotkey options. - Confirmation of selected ports on local and cascaded AdderViews. - Supports Microsoft IntelliMouse and other common wheel mice. - Mouse restoration functions to enable 'hot plugging' of certain systems.